sematext/docs/docs/agents/sematext-agent/app-agent/spm-monitor-standalone.md

 title: Standalone Agent Mode
-description: Sematext standalone monitoring Java agent is started as a separate process on each machine running the application, and used to retrieve various devops metrics from Solr, HBase, Kafka, Cassandra, Elasticsearch and more
+description: Sematext standalone monitoring App Agent is started as a separate process on each machine running the application, and used to retrieve various devops metrics from Solr, HBase, Kafka, Cassandra, Elasticsearch and more

-Unlike the [Embedded](spm-monitor-javaagent) Java agent-based monitor, the Standalone monitor is started as a separate process on each machine running the application(s) you want to monitor.
-A separate monitor process should be started for each application monitored on a machine.
+Unlike the [Embedded](spm-monitor-javaagent) App Agent, the Standalone App Agent is started as a separate process on each machine running the application(s) you want to monitor.
+A separate App Agent process should be started for each application monitored on a machine.
 The installer adds the systemd service to manage the agent.
-Before starting the monitor one should ensure the application to be monitored exposes its metrics and allows access to them (e.g. via JMX, HTTP, JDBC...)
+Before starting the App Agent one should ensure the application to be monitored exposes its metrics and allows access to them (e.g. via JMX, HTTP, JDBC...)

-After that, the monitoring agent can be (re)started with:
+After that, the App Agent can be (re)started with:

 ``` bash
 sudo service spm-monitor restart